-On an emotional day on Merseyside, the Reds beat title rival Manchester City 3-2 in a pulsating clash and must now be considered the favorite to win the title.
+On an emotional day on Merseyside, the Reds beat title rivals Manchester City 3-2 in a pulsating clash and must now be considered favourites to win the title

-The significance of beating a title rival was encapsulated as Steven Gerrard fought back tears at the final whistle.
-As the Reds captain addressed his teammates in an emotional huddle, he implored them to reproduce this display against Norwich next week, the passion and belief caught perfectly by the television cameras.
+The significance of beating their title rivals was encapsulated as Steven Gerrard fought back tears at the final whistle.
+As the Reds captain addressed his team-mates in an emotional huddle, he implored them to reproduce this display against Norwich next week, the passion and belief caught perfectly by the television cameras.

 |TITLE DESTINED FOR ANFIELD?

 What a wonderful game and what a perfect result for Liverpool.
 It was more than just a statement that they mean business - we already knew that - Brendan Rodgers’ men are now favourites to win the title.